 Some specific things you can look for when choosing spaces for your wedding or that you can plan for include:

-Choose a getting ready location with LOTS of windows.
+Choose a getting-ready location with LOTS of windows.
 Window light is a photographer’s BFF.
-I especially love great window light for photographing details and candid getting ready photos.
+I especially love great window light for photographing details and candidly documenting your getting-ready photos.

 Light your head table.
 Considering hanging bistro lights or chandeliers evenly above and in front of your head table.
 (Why in front?
-Because when lights are hung directly above heads it makes for some really funky shadows on f
+Because when lights are hung directly above or behind will defeat the purpose and creates less-than-ideal light.